 My friend Steve Hayward had the wit to paraphrase, in reaction to the arrival of Boris Johnson at 10 Downing Street, some comments about another incoming PM, eighty years ago next May.
-“Cambridge Cute,” a friend remarked of Steve’s good piece.
+“Cambridge Cute,” says another friend of Steve’s good piece.

 Speaking of Cambridge Cuties, I immediately thought of what Andrew Roberts described as “The Respectable Tendency,” the British establishment, in his great book, Eminent Churchilllians.
-So I dug into a dozen books to find more of what they said back then.
+So I dug into the sources to find more of what they said back then about the new Prime Minister.
 (Lightly paraphrased.)

 “Two days earlier I had been a Minister of the Crown, red box and all.
 Now I was reduced to the position of a messenger between my wife and Winston Churchill, each of whom burst into tears on receipt of a message from the other.” —Harold Wilson